-While the Ryobi packs plenty of power, it delivered mediocre results in the remainder of our tests.
-It's one of the heaviest models and feels significantly less balanced than other string trimmers, making it very cumbersome to use and difficult to precisely control exactly which weeds it's eating.
-We weren't huge fans of the guard design and this is one of the loudest models of the group.
-It's a great option if you already have some Ryobi tools, if you want to take advantage of the extensive number of tools that use this same battery system, or are shopping on a tighter budget.
-However, it can be a hassle to use and we would recommend upgrading if you are a frequent string trimmer user.
+While the Ryobi Expand-It packs plenty of power, it delivered mediocre results in the remainder of our tests.
+It is one of the heaviest models and feels significantly less balanced than other string trimmers, which makes it very cumbersome to use and difficult to control precisely.
+We aren't huge fans of the guard design, and this is one of the loudest models of the group.
+It is a great option if you already have some tools in the Ryobi Expand-It line or you want to take advantage of the plethora of tools that use this same battery system and are shopping on a tighter budget.
+However, it can be a hassle to use, so we would recommend upgrading if you are a frequent string trimmer user.

 Read Review: Ryobi 40V Expand-It

 If you need to clear large areas of vegetation, then the Husqvarna 115iL is a great option to consider.
 This string trimmer had one of the longest runtimes of all the products we have tested to date, cutting weeds and plants long after other models needed to stop and recharge.
 The Husqvarna 115iL also offers a slow and fast mode to provide you with an awesome amount of control, whether cutting around delicate objects or clearing wide swathes of grass.
 It isn't particularly loud and supplies a decent amount of power when cutting through tougher plants with thicker stems.